healeycodes/golfcart/README.md

 }
 ```

 <br>

 Whenever I implemented a new type of value or syntax, I added a specification program with an assertion.
 When I came across a bug, I sometimes wrote an error program to purposefully throw an error.
-This project's tests `go test ./...` ensure that the specification programs and example programs run without any errors (an `assert()` call throws an error and quites) and that the error programs all quit without a `0` exit code.
+This project's tests `go test ./...` ensure that the specification programs and example programs run without any errors (an `assert()` call throws an error and quits) and that the error programs all error out.

-The Participle library provides line-numbers for the lexer tokens it finds.
-These are added to the value structs during evaluation and some program errors have line-numbers (but all have error text, the values encountered, and hopefully enough information to find and fix it).
+The Participle library provides line-numbers for each lexer token.
+These are added to the value structs during evaluation and so some Golfcart errors have line-numbers (all have error text, and hopefully enough information to find and fix).
 Golfcart lacks a mature stack trace.

 There are runtime functions (e.g. input/output, type assertions and casts, keys/values, etc.) in [runtime.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/runtime.go) and the REPL can be found in [run.go](https://github.com/healeycodes/golfcart/blob/main/pkg/golfcart/run.go).

+## Contributions/issues

+More than welcome!
+Raise an issue with a bug report/feature proposal and let's chat.

+## License

+MIT.